J0nas7/GiveorTake-frontend/dev-notes.md

-Implement dependency injection into UserDetails, by abstracting the TSX out of it, into a UserDetailsView.
+Implement dependency injection into the component, by abstracting the TSX out of it, into a ComponentNameView.

 Create testing of UserDetailsView, including UserDetailsViewProps variables being undefined/null.